hashicorp/terraform-provider-aws/website/docs/d/elasticsearch_domain.html.markdown

 # aws_elasticsearch_domain

-Use this data source to get information about an ElasticSearch Domain
+Use this data source to get information about an Elasticsearch Domain

 ## Example Usage